 The Bank of America Travel Rewards Card does not have the most common forms of travel insurance, such as lost luggage insurance, travel accident insurance, or trip cancellation protection.
 You need a Visa Infinite card for those perks.

-The list of credit cards with trip cancellation insurance include Chase Sapphire Preferred, Chase Sapphire Reserve, Amex Platinum, Wells Fargo Propel, Bank of America Premium Rewards, Marriott Bonvoy Brilliant, Bass Pro Shops CLUB World Mastercard, and many more.
-The best credit card for trip cancellation insurance is Chase Sapphire Preferred because its trip cancellation coverage is $5,000 per person and $10,000 per trip, which is on the higher end.
+One of the best credit cards with trip cancellation insurance is the Chase Sapphire Preferred® Card because its trip cancellation coverage is $5,000 per person and $10,000 per trip, which is on the higher end.
 The policy also covers expenses often skipped by other cards’ trip cancellation policies, such as rental cars and recreational vehicle rentals.
 Chase Sapphire Preferred has an annual fee of only $95, which is less than other credit cards with similar trip cancellation coverage.… read full answer

 Nearly all of the best travel credit cards charge an annual fee.
 But there are plenty of benefits that reduce the impact of such a fee.
 For example, an initial bonus is one factor that can easily make a travel credit card worth getting.
 The best travel rewards cards offer sizeable bonuses when you meet minimum spending requirements in the first year.
 Top initial bonus offers cover the cost of their card’s annual fee for several years.

 Typically, you can redeem a travel card’s rewards for travel-focused purchases such as airfare or hotel stays, as well as other options like gift cards, merchandise or cash.
 The value of those rewards varies by card.
-But in many cases, you’ll get the most value when you redeem for travel.
+But in most cases, you’ll get the highest value when you redeem for travel.

-The travel credit cards that are most worth it for international travel are ones that come with no foreign transaction fee.
+The travel credit cards that are most worth it for international travelers and shoppers are ones that come with no foreign transaction fee.
 Foreign transaction fees can be as costly as 3% of each purchase made with a foreign merchant.
 But luckily, most travel cards don’t have this fee.

 A foreign transaction fee is a surcharge, usually between 0%-3%, added to transactions processed outside of the United States.
 The transaction doesn’t need to be made on foreign soil in order for the fee to apply.
 Online purchases stateside through an internationally-based merchant also incur a fee.